Champions of Anteria: Plot

 Upon venturing into Dune Tribe territory, the champions discover the oases upon which the Tribe depend have become infused with magical poison, and a mysterious djinn has told the Tribe's leader, Queen Nuaba, that the origin of the magic is Anteria, upon whom she declares war.
-Fighting their way through to her, they best her in combat and release her from the power of the djinn, after which she calls off the offensive against Anteria.
+Fighting their way through to her, they beat her in combat and release her from the power of the djinn, after which she calls off the offensive against Anteria.
 Facing off against the Frostbeards, the champions encounter a massive humanoid creature controlled by a small magician.
 They learn that some time prior, the magician Kenstrid was appointed senior advisor to the king, Bryndt Jodenson.
 The two then disappeared for several weeks and when they returned, Bryndt had been transformed into the creature; a lumbering brute completely under the control of Kenstrid.
 The champions fight and defeat the duo, killing Bryndt, who is given an honourable funeral by the Frostbeard clans as they call off their attacks on Anteria.
 Advancing on the Broken Crown, the champions learn they are led by Fendrel, Vargus's older brother and the man responsible for disbanding the Crown Legion.
-Attacking his keep, the champions defeat him and the Broken Crown surrender.
+Attacking his keep, the champions defeat him and the Broken Crown surrenders.

 As the champions and Anterians celebrate, they quickly learn that Daark was secretly using the Dune Tribe, Frostbeards, and Broken Legion to distract the champions so they wouldn't notice him manoeuvring his Daark Cult towards his ultimate goal - to end all life; revenge for his banishment from this plane of existence centuries earlier.
 The champions storm Daark's fortress, but he transports them into the Unliving Dimension where he reveals his true form - a powerful dragon.
 Nevertheless, the champions are able to defeat him, and back in this reality, just as the Daark Cult gain the upper hand against Fidelus's army, Daark's defeat causes his followers to turn to ash, thus liberating the kingdom.